wazo-platform/wazo-doc/source/xivoclient/index.rst

 XiVO client
 ***********

-This section describes the XiVO Client and its different xlets
+This section describes the XiVO Client and its various xlets

 .. index:: Xlets